rkuma183/wilsonmar.github.io/_posts/2017-04-25-git-rebase.md

 This is a hands-on tutorial on how to use Git rebase from the command line.

-There are two major ways to rebase:
+There are several ways to rebase:

-   1. Interactive
+   1. Interactively on command-line
    2. Not interactive
+   3. <a href="#RebaseOnGitHub">Rebase on GitHub</a>

 ## Interactive Rebase